 The radiological consequences of an accident in a nuclear reactor depend on the quantity of the radioactive material that escapes to the environment or enters the control room.
 As the radioactivity is transported through the containment and other buildings, credit is given for several natural and engineered removal mechanisms.
 Within compartments, these removal mechanisms include sprays, natural deposition, leakage, natural and forced convection, filters, and suppression pools.
-This section describes the general equations used to model the transport and removal of fission products between compartments, the calculation of activities in the environment, and the calculation of offsite and compartment doses.
+This Regulatory Position describes an acceptable set of general equations used to model the transport and removal of fission products between compartments, the calculation of activities in the environment, and the calculation of offsite and compartment doses.